AlmightyBaka/git-hotspots/README.md

 ---
 A console tool to show the most changed files in a git repository.

-(currently moving things around in the repo is kinda broken, even via git mv)

 ### Why?
 Seeing the most-commited-to files can help you decide which files could use the most refactoring and restructuring into separate modules, instead of wasting your time on parts that no one will ever touch.